A Shift On Women’s Surgical Ward

 We Are Worth It

 There’s a strong sense of purpose in this job, great personal satisfaction can be gained knowing you make a difference, a positive contribution to peoples lives.
-It’s not for the faint hearted.
-Emotional strength, unflappability, sympathy, compassion and firm boundaries.
+It’s not for the faint hearted though.
+Emotional strength, unflappability, sympathy, compassion and firm boundaries are needed.
 A “do no harm, take no shit.” attitude.

 Lacking these qualities the job might hurt you or you might inadvertently hurt the very people you’re meant to be caring for.